 Very few business owners or executives (virtually none) want to wade through all the details of your marketing plan.
 This section of the plan gives your bosses or clients an opportunity to review the plan at a high level.

 Be sure to include information about budgets and forecasting.
 Owners and executives will want to see that information.

 By the way, the executive summary will need to be written last.
 The details come together to form the overall big picture.

 You can’t target every potential market.
 Time and budgets won’t allow it.
 Instead, identify the most important target segments.
 If you don’t know who your key audiences are, you may need to do a little formal or informal research before you answer this question.
 Keep in mind that one of your key audiences may be your existing (repeat) customers.

 Review all your market data and your current situation.
 What quantitative and qualitative marketing research is available?
 What competitive intelligence can you gather?
 What makes your product or service unique?
-Most market plans include a SWOT analysis separately from the competitive analysis, but I would argue these go hand in hand.
+Most market plans include a SWOT (strength, weaknesses, opportunities, threats) analysis separately from the competitive analysis, but I would argue these go hand in hand.
 SWOT identifies internal strengths and weakness, as well as external opportunities and threats.

 Positioning and Messaging

 Once you understand the market situation and the target audience, you’ll be able to position your brand, product or service against the competitors.
 In other words, you’ll want to establish the identity of your brand or product so that your prospects and customers view you in a particular way.
 How are you different?
 How can you win against the main competition?